liuxiaoyuyuyu/JetFlowAnalysis/README.md

 Remove old executable with `make clean`.

 Compile new changes with `make` (very fast, unlike scram b).
 It will produce excutable in a \bin directory.
-(Seems that this step has to been done every time I log in lxplus?)

 ### Batch jobs
 Make data file list that contains all paths to all files (these files were produced by the JetTreeMaker in the last step.)